Gman-Superfly/AKIRA/foundations/parallels/bec_analogy/BEC_CONDENSATION_INFORMATION.md

 │  ════════════════════════════════════════════════════════════════════  │
 │                                                                         │
-│  "THE GEOMETRY BEHAVES LIKE A LIQUID."                                 │ │  — This is not metaphor.
-This is the physical state.                 │ │                                                                         │
+│  "THE GEOMETRY BEHAVES LIKE A LIQUID."                                 │ │  This is not metaphor; this is the physical state.                   │ │                                                                         │ └─────────────────────────────────────────────────────────────────────────┘
-└─────────────────────────────────────────────────────────────────────────┘
 ```